thom-bahm/Gerstner-waves-UE4/Ideas.md

 * Story idea: Make the backstory that you are on a different planet than earth and some virus on this planet got all the people infected, and that could be the big story reveal in the game.

+## Specific Ideas/ Mechanics:
+### Animation, Combat, Characters, etc.
+* For zombie game, have it so when you kill zombie and there are no zombies within x distance of you, there's an execution animation, and blood spatters on the screen, causing the character to wipe it off their "eyes".
+Would be a cool final kill I think, also mixing this with some other final executions would work nicely, such as:
+- Knocking zombie to their knees and bashing their head
+- stab in eye, then kick to the ground
+- left jaw, right jaw, bash
+- If cuttin off head is easy enough then that would be cool with either a 360 spin + cut off head, or just normal head chop.
+- A really cool but likely hard animation would be to carry/charge a zombie into a tree / surface, then bash them with whatever blunt weapon you're holding, or just repeated fist bashes; Kind of like that GOW4 animation where you pick up a draughr and run with them and throw them on the ground / at something.

+* Also for zombie game, zombies should have different intense eye color for that extra effect - torn clothes, fast limp or whatever.

+### Moon/ Procedural whatever:
+* ProceduralMeshComponent moon that orbits landscape and has some neat effect on the WPO/normal distortion - Ideally it would have an atmosphere and have many parameters to adjust appearance combined w/ cool shader effect.
+* Create orbit for Moon shape by creating a radius from the center of the landscape and having it stay at that radius while the root component transforms around it
+* Cool effect could be to have cracks that glow/ pulsate in the moon as if it were to explode, I could do that with noise porbably; Also having an atmosphere would be very nice if it doesn't take forever (don't think it will, should be pretty easy shader to research)
+* If moon shapes up nicely and doesn't take ridiculous amount of time it could be cool to have a visible tidal effect if that makes any physical sense (also the orbit would have to be mad quick for it to be easily noticeable)

+### Water stuff:
+* **(BS)** Implement super cheap water-types (different waves/ foam for Ocean/pond/lake) by taking the point at the middle of the plane (or multiple points) and casting out 7 rays going from 0 -> 45 -> 90 -> 135...
+And if it's open water (not closed in), its ocean, if points are within a specific range it's lake otherwise pond, etc.
+* Implement Beaufort scale based on distance from shore (Mention in ACIII article), Probably gonna want to implement FFT waves and foam, reflect/refraction first.
+* **(BS)** Calculate wave direction based on shoreline vertices so that the direction is believable and actually dynamic along the waves.
+* Figure out tesselation for obvious performance reasons if I intend to make very large or infinte ocean.
+* **(BS)** Create lod system based on distance from shore that determines opacity, Depth tint and whether or not/how much to use fake SSS, reflection, translucency, and whatever else. there would only be 2-3 lods, shoreline, medium water, and deepwater - medium water is probably optional, if there's a convincing way to very smoothly transition from
+Shoreline/Shallow->Deepwater lods I wouldn't need it.
+* Make foam gather more right at the shoreline and then have little to no foam in shallow, followed by lots of foam in deep water.
+* **probably just gonna finish Gerstner Waves and follow along with Tessendorf paper and then see where I'm at before doing any of this**

 ## Scene Ideas:
 ### Rocky Forest - Done
 * Tons of vegetation and some rocks in a forest like autumn-ish environment, with a large tree as the focal point.